Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Introduction

 In this paper, we embark on a journey towards \textit{Realistic} Zero-Shot Classification (RZSC), a more challenging yet practical problem compared with conventional zero-shot learning due to its realistic conditions.
 Here, we term \textit{Realistic} as the realistic nature of RZSC which aims to recognize categories on unseen datasets without annotation and ideal vocabulary, but with a vast, comprehensive vocabulary with more than 20K category names encompassing all common classes~\cite{concept-gen, imagenet21k}.
 However, it is challenging since the vast vocabulary can lead to alignment confusion among fine-grained options; as we witness the consistent and dramatic CLIP~\cite{clip} performance drops and reduced neighborhood ranges in Fig.~\ref{exp:motivation}.

 To confront this challenge, we introduce the Self Structural Semantic Alignment (\textbf{S\textsuperscript{3}A}) framework, which iteratively discovers structural semantic alignment from unlabeled data for joint self-learning.
-This is orchestrated through our unique Cluster-Vote-Prompt-Realign (CVPR) algorithm, a principled process comprising four key steps: \texttt{(1)} \textbf{Clustering} unearths inherent grouping structures within image embeddings, producing meaningful image semantics. \texttt{(2)} \textbf{Voting} associates each cluster with initial category candidates, representing potential pseudo-alignments.
+This is orchestrated through our unique Cluster-Vote-Prompt-Realign (CVPR) algorithm, a principled process comprising four key steps: \texttt{(1)} \textbf{Clustering} unearths inherent grouping structures of image embeddings, producing meaningful image semantics. \texttt{(2)} \textbf{Voting} associates each cluster with initial category candidates, representing potential structural semantic alignments.
 These two steps can be executed iteratively to obtain more reliable candidates. \texttt{(3)} \textbf{Prompting} leverages the power of large language models (LLMs) to discern nuanced candidates by augmenting prompts with discriminative attributes. \texttt{(4)} \textbf{Re-alignment} represents calibrating the cluster-vocabulary alignment with LLM-augmented prompts as pseudo structural semantic alignment labels.
-Incorporating our CVPR algorithm, our \textbf{S\textsuperscript{3}A} framework self-trains a student model based on extracted individual and structural semantic alignment labels from a stable teacher.
+Incorporating our CVPR algorithm, our \textbf{S\textsuperscript{3}A} framework self-trains a student model based on derived individual and structural semantic alignment labels from a stable teacher.
 Simultaneously, the teacher is updated by student weights to produce more reliable pseudo semantic alignments.

-We extensively evaluate our \textbf{S\textsuperscript{3}A} framework across multiple setups, spanning a variety of generic and fine-grained benchmarks.
+We extensively evaluate our \textbf{S\textsuperscript{3}A} framework across multiple setups, spanning various generic and fine-grained benchmarks.
 The results show that \textbf{S\textsuperscript{3}A} not only consistently outperforms previous adapted State-of-The-Arts (SOTAs) under the RZSC setting on all benchmarks, but excels in out-of-vocabulary evaluation, where category names can fall outside the \textbf{S\textsuperscript{3}A} vocabulary.
-It is worth noting the our \textbf{S\textsuperscript{3}A} remarkably enhance naive CLIP by $>10\%$ top-1 classification accuracy on average.
-Comprehensive evaluations evidence our \textbf{S\textsuperscript{3}A} framework paves the way to this realistic challenging problem.
+Comprehensive evaluations evidence our \textbf{S\textsuperscript{3}A} framework effectively addressed this realistic challenging problem.